europace/thirty/packages/thirty/README.md

 # λ thirty

-Lightweight extensions that makes AWS Lambda functions easy to develop, testable and type safe.
+Lightweight extensions that make AWS Lambda functions easy to develop, testable and type safe.

 > _In the system of Greek numerals lambda has a value of 30_